This is the transcribed will of William Buckner of Abbots Langley, Herts., 1607 (UK Public Record Office Catalogue Reference: Prob/11/110).

 during her life Item I give unto Ellino{r} my wief the half of the pightell of

-peason [i.e. field of peas] from the longer end of the house upwarde nowe growinge on the grounde Item
+peason [i.e. field of peas] from the lower end of the house upwarde nowe growinge on the grounde Item

 I give to my saide wife all the wheate growinge in the furthermoste pightell And I give